sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/run-relayer.md

       }
     ```

-   For setting up the relayer that crosschain to opBNB, modify the `bsc_config` as below.
+   For setting up the relayer that crosschain to `opBNB`, modify the `bsc_config` as below.
    ```
    "bsc_config": {
         "op_bnb": true, // this specifies that conifg is for opBNB crosschain.